snicoll/presos/spring-seminar-fst/README.md

 with Boot.
 Check also a more descriptive description of the various steps in the [bootero project][https://github.com/snicoll/presos/tree/master/bootero]

-A MongoDB database on your local machine is required by default.
-Note that you can tune the configuration if your installation deviate from the defaults.
-Check [the documentation for more details][http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-mongodb], in particular the `spring.data.mongodb.host` and `spring.data.mongodb.port`.
+A MySQL database is required.
+By default, it connects to an instance running on your local machine and use a "springtn" database.
+The "springtn" user with the same for the password is required to connect.
+You can obviously tune the configuration if your installation deviate from these settings.
+The database is created (or updated) if necessary.
+Check [the documentation for more details][http://docs.spring.io/spring-boot/docs/current/reference/html/howto-database-initialization.html].